TTGO LoRa32

 Prerequisites

-Espressif HAL requires WiFi and Bluetooth binary blobs in order work.
+Espressif HAL requires WiFi and Bluetooth binary blobs in order to work.
 Run the command below to retrieve those files.

 west blobs fetch hal_espressif